 “The premise of the Foundation when it was created was to transform the lives of women and to support the underpinning of a women’s movement in Canada.
 Being able to lead the next iteration of that is an incredible opportunity.” – Paulette Senior

 Working with all levels of government, Paulette has advocated on issues around poverty, housing, violence against women, immigration, and social justice.
 She has led, managed, and operated shelters, employment programs, and housing programs at organizations such as Yellow Brick House, YWCA Toronto, Macaulay Child Development Centre, Lawrence Heights Community Health Centre, and Central Neighbourhood House.
 She is a current Board Member and former Chair of the Board at Women’s College Hospital.

-Paulette is a graduate of York University and the recipient of several awards including the African Canadian Achievement Award, the Black Women Civic Engagement Award, the MicroSkills Margot Franssen Leadership Award, and the Woman of Influence citation.
+Paulette graduated from York University with a double honours BA in psychology and urban studies.
+Over the course of her career, she has won several awards including: the African Canadian Achievement Award, the AfroGlobal Leadership Award, the Black Women Civic Engagement Award, the MicroSkills Margot Franssen Leadership Award, and the Woman of Influence citation.